 "Orbis Sensualium Pictus" (The Visible World in Pictures) is an introductory schoolbook.
 Comenius believed the teacher should use visual aids, and, where possible, actual physical models.
 All the items mentioned in the text are referenced with numbers to engravings, that are positioned alongside the text,which is a simplified encyclopaedia.
 You will learn astronomy, climatology, zoology, botany, human anatomy, philosophy, geography, geometry, musical instruments, warfare, politics, jurisprudence.
-You will accomplish two things - youy will build up a vocabulary of a few thousand Latin words, acquire a knowledge of simple grammatical structures ( the sentences are all relatively simple) and in addition, gain an insight into the world, as it was understood by a Protestant Renaissance scholar in the mid 1600's.
+You will accomplish two things - you will build up a vocabulary of a few thousand Latin words, acquire a knowledge of simple grammatical structures ( the sentences are all relatively simple) and in addition, gain an insight into the world, as it was understood by a Protestant Renaissance scholar in the mid 1600's.

-(Latin Only Version)
+Comenius (Latin Only Version)

 Der Kleiner Lateiner

 Der Kleine Lateiner is essentially a re-write of Comenian material,with much in common with the Orbis Pictus.
 It is a useful text to use to revise and consolidate the Orbis Sensualium Pictus, as the wording is often slightly different, but the subject matter will be familiar.